Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 There’s the obscure spiky horned melon, which is popular in Africa.
 There’s the Chinese hami melon, the Korean melon, sugar melon, and the tiger melon.
 Contrary to popular belief, the watermelon IS a type of melon.

-These days, cantaloupe and honeydew melons are more popular than ever.
-China grows and sells nearly half the world’s cantaloupe supply at 25 billion pounds per year, followed by Turkey at 3.5 billion pounds, Iran at 2.9 billion pounds, Egypt at 2.4 billion pounds and the USA at 2.2 billion pounds.
+These days, China grows and sells nearly half the world’s cantaloupe supply, at 25 billion pounds per year.
+This is followed by Turkey at 3.5 billion pounds, Iran at 2.9 billion pounds, Egypt at 2.4 billion pounds and the USA at 2.2 billion pounds.
 Within the USA, California grows nearly half the country’s produce, followed by Arizona, Colorado, Georgia, Indiana, and Texas.

-Are cantaloupe/honeydew melons rich in acne nutrition?
+Are melons rich in acne nutrients?

 100 grams of cantaloupe melon, or about a bowl’s worth, contains the following vitamins and minerals: